DoctorWkt/ULX3S-Blinky/README.md

   * [Echo characters](Echo/) on the USB serial port
   * [Tic Tac Toe](https://github.com/DoctorWkt/Verilog_tic-tac-toe) using the serial port, and with HDMI output
   * [A 4-bit CPU](https://github.com/DoctorWkt/CSCv2/tree/master/Verilog) using the serial port
+  * [A HDMI test pattern generator](TestPattern/) based on Emard and Dan Gisselquist's code